Social class: Marxist

 Furthermore, "in countries where modern civilisation has become fully developed, a new class of petty bourgeois has been formed".
 "An industrial army of workmen, under the command of a capitalist, requires, like a real army, officers (managers) and sergeants (foremen, over-lookers) who, while the work is being done, command in the name of the capitalist".

 Marx makes the argument that, as the bourgeoisie reach a point of wealth accumulation, they hold enough power as the dominant class to shape political institutions and society according to their own interests.
 Marx then goes on to claim that the non-elite class, owing to their large numbers, have the power to overthrow the elite and create an equal society.

 In The Communist Manifesto, Marx himself argued that it was the goal of the proletariat itself to displace the capitalist system with socialism, changing the social relationships underpinning the class system and then developing into a future communist society in which: "the free development of each is the condition for the free development of all".
 This would mark the beginning of a classless society in which human needs rather than profit would be motive for production.
 In a society with democratic control and production for use, there would be no class, no state and no need for financial and banking institutions and money.

 These theorists have taken this binary class system and expanded it to include contradictory class locations, the idea that a person can be employed in many different class locations that fall between the two classes of proletariat and bourgeoisie.
 Erik Olin Wright stated that class definitions are more diverse and elaborate through identifying with multiple classes, having familial ties with people in different a class, or having a temporary leadership role.

+Class stratification is theorized to come directly from capitalism.

 Weberian

 Max Weber formulated a three-component theory of stratification that saw social class as emerging from an interplay between "class", "status" and "power".
 Weber believed that class position was determined by a person's relationship to the means of production, while status or "Stand" emerged from estimations of honor or prestige.

 Weber views class as a group of people who have common goals and opportunities that are available to them.
 This means that what separates each class from each other is their value in the marketplace through their own goods and services.
 This creates a divide between the classes through the assets that they have such as property and expertise.

 Weber developed many of his key concepts on social stratification by examining the social structures of various countries.
 He noted that, contrary to Marx's theories, stratification was based on more than just ownership of capital.
 Weber pointed out that some members of the aristocracy lacked economic wealth yet still possessed political power.
-Similarly, in Europe, many wealthy Jewish families lacked prestige and honor because they were considered part of a "pariah group."
+Similarly, in Europe, many wealthy Jewish families lacked prestige and honor because they were considered part of a "pariah group".